PCI SAQs: Which Self-Assessment Questionnaire Is Right for Your Business?

 What is a PCI SAQ?

-A PCI SAQ, or Payment Card Industry Self-Assessment Questionnaire, is a series of yes or no questions that include all 12 requirements which require merchants and service providers to attest that their organization meets PCI DSS standards.
-A PCI SAQ is a requirement for merchants and service providers that do not need a full report on compliance.
+A PCI SAQ, or Payment Card Industry Self-Assessment Questionnaire, is a series of yes or no questions that include all 12 requirements which require merchants and service providers to self-attest that their organization meets PCI DSS standards.
+A PCI SAQ is a requirement for merchants and service providers that do not need a full report on compliance but still need to self-evaluate their compliance with PCI DSS.

 How often do you need to fill out the PCI SAQ?